December 2, 2016

 There has been a rash of sickness as of late, especially the stomach bug and significant upper respiratory symptoms.
 I would encourage you and your children to practice frequent hand washing to combat this as it is certainly not a pleasant experience.
 Please practice caution and call your child in sick if you suspect an illness.
 Please call us at 774-3181 to report their absence, and remember to report symptoms in your message if there is a fever over 100 with cough and sore throat.
 You may also choose to report your child's absence through the Pickup Patrol.

-The Annual Dunbarton Holiday Concert is this, at , at the Dunbarton Congregational Church.
+The Annual Dunbarton Holiday Concert is this Sunday, December 4, at 4 pm, at the Dunbarton Congregational Church.
 Tickets are available at the door.
 There are 20 Dunbarton students involved in the concert this year, which features Danny Van Kalken (Mr. VK) on piano.This is always a great opportunity to get in the "holiday spirit" and it is a good opportunity to see our talented students in action!

 As always, if you have any questions or concerns, please feel free to contact your child's teacher or any of us in the office.